-- Users, groups, and domains (organizational units) defined in a supported, LDAPbased directory service - This requires that Websense Directory Agent be installed and configured (see Identifying hybrid filtering users, page 263). - Filtered locations, identified on the Hybrid Configuration > Filtered Locations page.
+- Users, groups, and domains (OUs) defined in a supported, LDAP-based directory service - This requires that Websense Directory Agent be installed and configured (see Identification of hybrid filtering users, page 276). - ◆ Filtered locations, identified on the Hybrid Configuration > Filtered Locations page.
 A location is identified by the external IP address, IP address range, or subnet of one or more firewall or gateway machines.